sahi1705/DemoBlaze_Web_SeleniumAuto/README.md

 ---

-📊 Test Reports
+## 📊 Test Reports

--📑 Extent Reports – Interactive and detailed execution reports with screenshots -✅ API Reports – Available in Postman / Newman runner output -🚀 Future Enhancements
+-📑 Extent Reports – Interactive and detailed execution reports with screenshots -✅ API Reports – Available in Postman

-🎯 Conclusion
+## 🎯 Conclusion

-The Demoblaze Automation Testing Project ensures end-to-end testing of an e-commerce workflow.
+- The Demoblaze Automation Testing Project ensures end-to-end testing of an e-commerce workflow.
-By combining Selenium (UI automation) with Postman (API testing), the framework validates both frontend and backend layers.
+- By combining Selenium (UI automation) with Postman (API testing), the framework validates both frontend and backend layers.

 This project demonstrates strong SDET skills in UI + API automation, framework design, and reporting. ✅🚀